How do I bulk upload student papers submitted from Blackboard to Turnitin?

 For help on creating a Turnitin assignment, view our guidance on Setting up a Turnitin assignment

-Step 2: Go to Control Panel > Site Tools > Advanced Assignment Tool and perform the Download actions against the Blackboard assignment name, selecting the work of either all, groups or individual students.
+Step 2: Go to Control Panel > Module Tools > Advanced Assignment Tool and perform the Download actions against the Blackboard assignment name, selecting the work of either all, groups or individual students.
 Ensure that the Package for plagiarism detection submission option is selected and save the package (zip) file to your computer.

 Step 3: Go to Control Panel > Turnitin Assignments, and click on the name of the Turnitin assignment.
 When you're done, click the Submit button.